mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 // Will aggregate all the groups but not the root isGroupAggregated={(groupNode) => groupNode != null}

-// Will only aggregate the company groups, director groups and the root will not be aggregated isGroupAggregated={(groupNode) => groupNode?.groupingField === 'company'}
+// Will only aggregate the company groups
+// Director groups and the root will not be aggregated isGroupAggregated={(groupNode) => groupNode?.groupingField === 'company'}

 // Will only aggregate the company group "Universal Pictures"